 One victim was taken to the hospital with non-life-threatening injuries while two others were uninjured.

 Police are still investigating what may have caused the Windsor truck driver to run into the second semi-trailer.
 The Ohio Department of Transportation is working on repairing the pavement on U.S. 24.

 At Greg Monforton & Partners, we have seen the devastating damages that truck accidents cause.
 We believe in obtaining justice for victims of accidents caused by careless operators.
 If you or someone you love has been hurt in a serious truck crash, call our firm for a free legal consultation.

-We will thoroughly investigate your claim, use accident reconstructionists to determine fault, and build a strong case in your favor.
-We work on a contingency basis, which means we don't get paid unless you win.
+A personal injury lawyer near you will thoroughly investigate your claim, use accident reconstructionists to determine fault, and build a strong case in your favor.
+We work on a contingency basis, which means we don’t get paid unless you win.